MAFFPT/Hubitat/Nuki Smart Lock 2.0/Apps & drivers/readme.md

 ### Wich app & drivers version should I use?

-I *strongly* suggest you to use the production version and install de debugging versions when a problem is found.
+I *strongly* suggest you to use the production version and install the debugging versions only when a problem is found.

 However, it is your choice wich one you want to use.